Exploring Efficient Routes for Precious Metal Recovery from Complex Homogeneous Systems.

-Mastermelt takes a multi-technology approach to homogeneous catalyst refining with expertise in Scavenging, Advanced Distillation and Advanced Thermal Treatment.
+Mastermelt takes a multi-technology approach to homogeneous catalysts refining with expertise in Scavenging, Advanced Distillation and Advanced Thermal Treatment.
 During a customer review with chemical manufacturer, it became apparent that there was a significant stock of Rhodium homogenous catalyst residues on site.
 As the client run many complex synthesise for their products there was a significant variation of the types of residues including solvents, distillation bottoms, aqueous residues and solids.
 The client had tried to work with other precious metal refiners but none could offer a solution on these materials.
 With a strong collaborative approach, Mastermelt characterised the different material types and carried out development of different recovery process routes.
 Mastermelt assisted in successfully gaining the environmental permitting and transport before treating the catalyst residues using the technologies described in this article.

 The client was and continues to be very happy with the outcome and look forward to continuing the partnership with Mastermelt.

-In the rapidly expanding homogeneous catalyst market for precious metals, companies must address the challenges associated with the complex catalyst residues.
+In the rapidly expanding homogeneous catalysts market for precious metals, companies must address the challenges associated with the complex catalyst residues.
 By partnering with a technology provider that can collaborate and offer all technology options, there is a greater chance of success.
 A thorough understanding of the factors influencing treatment routes and technology options enables companies to make informed decisions that result in improved process economics, better environmental compliance, and enhanced circularity.

 Utilising a customized flowchart as a decision-making tool can further assist in selecting the appropriate technology option based on catalyst characteristics and other factors.
-Ultimately, the right technology partner, combined with a comprehensive understanding of the market and available options, can pave the way for a more sustainable and economically viable approach to managing precious metal catalysts in the homogeneous catalyst market.
+Ultimately, the right technology partner, combined with a comprehensive understanding of the market and available options, can pave the way for a more sustainable and economically viable approach to managing precious metal catalysts in the homogeneous catalysts market.